Oxygen Systems

 Using the Oxygen

-So far I've been very impressed with how much utility flying with Oxygen can bring.
-There will be trips that I stay low, to avoid worry about Oxygen, but as a general rule, I plan to use it on most of my longer X/C Trips.
-For one thing, I think it's easier for me to run Lean of Peak when at altitudes of about 8500' or greater, so using Oxygen will help guarantee I get into that altitude range.
-I've also found it necessary on our Yellowstone trip, to cross the Little Bighorns with plenty of altitude margin to spare.
+I've been very impressed with how much utility flying with Oxygen can bring.
+There will be trips that I stay low, to avoid worry about Oxygen, but as a general rule, I use it on many of my longer X/C Trips, for sure all trips West of the Rockies.
+(Usually I do not bring it to the Bahamas or Florida, due to weight and space constraints).
+For one thing, I think it's easier for me to run Lean of Peak when at altitudes of about 8500' or greater, so using Oxygen will help guarantee I get into that altitude range, but it can also help you avoid ice in the winter, or clouds in the summer.
+I've also found it necessary on our Yellowstone trips, and other trips out West, to cross the Little Bighorns with plenty of altitude margin to spare.

 Installation